 We have seen a lot of businesses and chains close or go bust over the past few years.
 There is no denying the high street is changing rapidly.
 But coffee shops seem to be bucking the trend.

-You no longer walk in and only have the choice of a black or white coffee.
-Time has even moved on from the relatively olden days of lattes and flat whites.
-Local coffee shops are able to really listen to what the customer wants as opposed to everyone just being another number, so if they wanted a certain m*ilk, they could probably make their voice heard and listened to as opposed to going into a chain.
+Local coffee shops are able to really listen to what the customer wants as opposed to everyone just being another number, so if they wanted a certain non-cows m*ilk, like hemp rather than the usual coconut, they could probably make their voice heard and listened to as opposed to going into a chain who may have their own preference.

 Nitro-coffee, flavoured coffee and iced frappuccinos are now commonly on menus.
 A lot have dairy-free milk alternatives, and you can often select your favourite blend right down to a specific method of roasting or even a single-origin farm in Vietnam/Colombia/Hawaii.
 Certainly more exotic and stronger than the instant blend you use every morning, and more enjoyable.